-MBBS, BSc, MD (Res), MRCP (London)
+MBBS, BSc, MD (Res), FRCP (London)

 After completing my training, I was offered an extremely prestigious, fully-funded interventional fellowship at McMaster University, Canada.
 During my fellowship, I was trained specifically in chronic total occlusions and percutaneous mitral valve intervention (mitraclip).

 I treat patients with a variety of symptoms, including chest pain, hypertension, hyperlipidaemia, palpitations, breathlessness and blackouts.
 I organise and perform numerous investigations including ECGs, ambulatory ECG monitoring, echocardiograms, cardiac CT, cardiac MRI as required.